 Ceviches are usually served garnished with maiz tostado or cancha, a South American corn nut, and also with chifles or thin green plantain chips.
 In Quito, it is very popular to also accompany ceviche with popcorn.
 I love avocados, but don’t usually serve them as a garnish for ceviche.
 However, this vegetarian ceviche de chochos is one of the exceptions, it goes great with avocados.
 Some aji or spicy hot sauce is also an essential side for ceviche.

-Summary: Ceviche de chochos is a vegetarian ceviche made with chocho beans, onions, tomatoes, cilantro, limes, oranges and tomato sauce.
+Ceviche de chochos is a vegetarian ceviche made with chocho beans (lupini beans), onions, tomatoes, cilantro, limes, oranges and tomato sauce.
 It is served with maiz tostado, chifles or plantain chips, avocados and hot sauce.

-- 4 cups of chochos or lupini beans, about 20 oz
+- 4 cups of cooked and cured chochos or lupini beans, about 20 oz

 - 1 red onion, thinly sliced

 - Juice of 2 oranges